Hafizul Hakim

-Muhammad Hafizul Hakim bin Khairul Nizam Jothy (born 30 March 1993) is a Malaysian professional footballer who plays as a goalkeeper for the first tier Malaysia Super League club Kuala Lumpur City.
+Muhammad Hafizul Hakim bin Khairul Nizam Jothy (born 30 March 1993) is a Malaysian professional footballer who plays as a goalkeeper.

 Early life

 Hafizul was born on 30 March 1993 in Klinik Bhajan, Medan Gopeng, Ipoh, Perak.
 Hafizul is the first of 2 siblings.
 Hafizul got his early education in St. Michael's Institution in Ipoh, Perak.
 During his school days, he played as a midfielder but his interest started to be a goalkeeper during high school days.
 Back then, Hafizul never represented at any levels in football.

 Club career

 Youth

 Hafizul began his career in Perak's youth system, known as Perak FA President and Youth team during the 2010–2014 season.
 In 2013, he went to Harimau Muda B selection and was selected to represent the team in 2013 S.League.
 After one season with Harimau Muda B, Hafizul returned to Perak's youth system.
 Hafizul played in 2014 Sukma Games representing Perak.
 Their team won the gold medal after beating Johor 3–1 in the final at the Tuanku Syed Putra Stadium, Kangar, Perlis.